PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

       The number of vehicles defaults to the number of clients in the instance when this specification is not provided: PyVRP assumes an unlimited fleet in this case.

    ``VEHICLES_MAX_DISTANCE``
-      Maximum route distance value for all vehicles.
+      Maximum route distance for all vehicles.
       To specify heterogeneous maximum route distances, see :term:`VEHICLES_MAX_DISTANCE_SECTION`.

    ``VEHICLES_MAX_DURATION``
-      Maximum route duration value for all vehicles.
+      Maximum route duration for all vehicles.
       To specify heterogeneous maximum route durations, see :term:`VEHICLES_MAX_DURATION_SECTION`.

 Data sections